side-wave1

 Hives / Urticaria

-Hives, or urticaria, result from allergic reactions, causing itchy raised bumps with red or pink appearance.
-Triggers include foods, insect bites, medications, or sun exposure.
-Chronic hives may signal underlying conditions, managed with antihistamines or moisturizing emollients.
+Hives, or urticaria, are caused by allergic reactions and appear as itchy, raised bumps with a red or pink hue.
+Common triggers include certain foods, insect bites, medications, or sun exposure.
+Chronic hives may indicate an underlying condition and are typically managed with antihistamines or moisturizing emollients.

 Read More